Indian cricket team in England in 2007: 3rd Test

 Rahul Dravid chose not to enforce the follow-on, however, a decision regarded as negative by many.
 However, there were concerns about Zaheer Khan who may have strained his thigh, and both India and Australia have been reluctant to enforce the follow-on since the incredible match in Kolkata in 2001 where India won the match having been forced to follow-on by Australia.

-For a short period, Dravid’s decision looked to be potentially dangerous as England captured three very early wickets to leave India on 11/3, with an overall lead of 330.
+For a short period, Dravid's decision looked to be potentially dangerous as England captured three very early wickets to leave India on 11/3, with an overall lead of 330.
 Dravid himself then batted in a very defensive manner, in an innings where he scored 12 from 96 deliveries.
 At one point, he had only scored 2 from 52 balls.
-However, Sourav Ganguly batted aggressively at the other end, and Laxman and Dhoni also contributed to boost India’s score, and allow Dravid to declare leaving England exactly 500 to win in 110 overs.
+However, Sourav Ganguly batted aggressively at the other end, and Laxman and Dhoni also contributed to boost India's score, and allow Dravid to declare leaving England exactly 500 to win in 110 overs.

 England survived until the end of day 4 without loss.
 For the most part, they batted sensibly throughout day 5 to reach 369/6 by the close of play and secure themselves a draw.
 However, there were still questions about the technique of some of the batsmen, with Michael Vaughan, Kevin Pietersen and Ian Bell all falling to slightly injudicious shots.
 Pietersen scored another test century, which was the main contributor to ensuring the draw by the close of play.
 Kumble was awarded man of the match.

 India had won the series 1–0, and secured their first series victory in England since 1986.
 Overall, the series had been a very good one, with two evenly matched sides competing well.
 England were unlucky not to win the first test at Lords due to rain, although they had had their chances.
-India seized on the opportunities they created at Trent Bridge to take the lead, and then first and foremost batted England out of contention in the final test, before thinking about winning it, which they did very effectively.
+India seized on the opportunities they created at Trent Bridge to take the lead, and then first and foremost batted England out of contention in the final test, which they did very effectively, with no intention of setting a real target.